 Louis Creed (Pet Sematary, 1989)

 This one may seem a little unfair.
 You have to feel bad for Louis Creed.
 His father-in-law hates him and his son, Gage, died a horrifically tragic death right in front of him.
 He truly means well, but after witnessing how his daughter’s cat, Church, was changed by a haunted burial ground, he probably should have learned a lesson.
-Even ‘undead’ warnings fail to hammer home the message.
+Even ‘undead’ warnings fail to hammer home this message.
 Instead Louis takes his deceased son to the same burial ground and makes everything worse.
 His dedication is admirable, but like a father trying to assemble Ikea furniture, he should have quit while he was ahead.

 Appropriate Father’s Day Gift: A Gift Certificate to Mark’s Work Wearhouse